GreaterGoodest/blog.dev.repo/content/post/tunnel_p1.md

 This tutorial will walk you through how to implement your own simple proxy and tunnelling capability.
 I've also put together a docker-based environment involving multiple containers to show you some typical use cases.

+I'd also like to point out that a tunnel also usually involves encapsulating data into a pre-existing protocol (http, icmp, dns, your own custom protocol, etc.).
+We're not going to implement that piece here, but will likely do it in a follow on post.
+This post focuses on taking in a connection and forwarding it to a destination, while also bypassing potential blocks along the way.

 ## Proxying Summary

 To build towards the concept of tunneling, we'll start by implementing a simple proxy.
 Proxies are fairly simple and most people are familiar with them, making them a great starting point.
 The proxy I'll be demonstrating in this tutorial is purposefully as simple as possible.
 For that reason it is not at all ready for any sort of deployment (don't use it).
 This also goes for the tunneling code shown later.
 Perhaps as we build on these techniques in future tutorials, we'll approach something remotely deployable.